how to find area of trapezoid

 How to Find the Area of a Trapezoid

 To find the area of any trapezoid, start by labeling its bases and altitude.
-In our trapezoid, label the longer base a and the shorter base b .
-Label a line perpendicular to the two bases h for height or altitude of the trapezoid.
+In our trapezoid, label the longer base and the shorter base .
+Label a line perpendicular to the two bases for height or altitude of the trapezoid.

 Notice we did not label the legs.
 We do not need to know anything about the length of the legs or the angles of the vertices to find area.